 Hemorrhoids are a common condition in adults.
 Hemorrhoids are swollen blood vessels that affect the lower rectum and the anus, causing itching, discomfort, and bleeding.
 There are two types of hemorrhoids, internal and external.
-Depending on their severity, internal hemorrhoids can actually budge through the anus and become visible externally.
+Depending on their severity, internal hemorrhoids can actually break through the anus and become visible externally.
 Hemorrhoids share symptoms with another condition, anal fissures.
 Fissures are small tears and are often seen alongside hemorrhoids.
-The treatments of the two different conditions are very different, which is why an accurate diagnosis is important.
+The treatments of the two conditions are very different, which is why an accurate diagnosis is important.
 Additionally, cancer of the colon and rectum can also produce blood in the stool.
 It can not be stressed enough—never ignore blood in the stool.

 CAUSES AND PREVENTION

 Hemorrhoids are commonly seen in pregnant women.
 The pressure of the pregnancy, increased blood volume, and constipation are common causes of hemorrhoids while pregnant.
 Constipation is also a common culprit in non-pregnant patients.
 Other factors include a low fiber diet, chronic diarrhea, obesity, lack of exercise, and prolonged sitting.
 The increased usage of cell phones have resulted in increased reporting of hemorrhoidal symptoms.
 Sitting on the toilet while playing games, checking social media or email can cause undue pressure on the rectum.
 Doctors recommend only sitting on the toilet for a few minutes at a time.
 If a bowel movement doesn’t occur, it is best to return later to try again.

 Other ways to help avoid hemorrhoids include: increasing dietary fiber, drinking plenty of water everyday, regular exercise, and seeking medical help for chronic diarrhea or constipation.